john-science/john-science.github.io/x/dice_heist.md

 ...

 You all find yourselves in a private room, at the back of a very familiar inn.
 You are sitting together around a table laid for a feast.
-The room is warm and dark and filled with the sounds of people in other rooms celebrating the <<Summer/Winter>> Solstice.
-You notice all your favorite foods and drinks are on the table, and you tuck into a lively feast.
+The room is warm and dark and filled with the sounds of music and people in other rooms celebrating the <<Summer/Winter>> Solstice.
+You notice all your favorite foods and drinks are on the table, and you all start in on what becomes a lively feast.

 You eat and drink together.
-And time paces pleasantly.
-Occassionally, while reaching across the table for a cup or a bowl you notice there are dice of all kinds littered around the table.
+Time paces pleasantly.
+Occasionally, while reaching across the table for a cup or a bowl you notice there are dice of all kinds littered around the table.

 After a while of feasting and talking, you all become aware of another person sitting at the table with you.
-One by one you stop singing and drinking and look at the giant Goblin that has been at the table with you this whole time.
-His skin seems to be made of living mithril and he is at least (9 + 1d6) feet tall, and totally naked except some jewelry and a <<WINTER: white, fur-lined hat with a fuzzy ball at the end , SUMMER: green leather hat with a tropical feather stuck in a red sash>>.
+One by one you stop singing and drinking and eating look at the giant Goblin that has been at the table with you this whole time.
+His skin seems to be made of living Mithril and he is at least (9 + 1d6) feet tall.
+He is totally naked except some jewelry and a <<WINTER: white, fur-lined hat with a fuzzy ball at the end , SUMMER: green leather hat with a tropical feather stuck in a red sash>>.
 And there is a <<MATERIAL: see below>> bell tied to the end of his tail.

 The Dice Goblin looks around the table eagerly, rubbing his hands together.

-He leans forward and places <<N = number of PCs>> velvet bags on the table in front of him.
+He leans forward and places <<N = number of PCs>> bags on the table in front of him.
+The bags are all made of different material, from unfinished leather, to embroidered velvet, to thin lace.
+And they range in size from coin purses to ruck sack.

 ## Out of Character